Inner Hero banner Image

 • A discrimination claim by employees who believe they have been discriminated against when carrying out right to work checks

-How Freeths can assist your business
+How our immigration solicitors can assist your business

-Freeths Immigration Team has decades of collective experience assisting and advising employers with their right to work duties.
+Our Immigration Team has decades of collective experience assisting and advising employers with their right to work duties.
 You can always expect a timely and accurate advice in respect to any queries you may have.

-Freeths can provide thorough right to work training to your employees who are responsible for recruitment to ensure they have the correct tools and knowledge to comply with the law to carry out appropriate right to work checks and to ensure no illegal working takes place.
+Our solicitors can provide thorough right to work training to your employees who are responsible for recruitment to ensure they have the correct tools and knowledge to comply with the law to carry out appropriate right to work checks and to ensure no illegal working takes place.

 Sponsor licence holders can also receive thorough training from our Freeths Immigration Team on the sponsorship duties to ensure you are aware of and complying with all your sponsor duties and responsibilities.
 We can also assist you with the day-to-day management of your sponsor licence to ensure compliance with your duties and allowing you a stress-free management of the licence.